David Berlo’s SMCR Model of Communication Examples & Explanation

 • Communication Skills: The marketing manager should be a verbal and non-verbal communicator to convey the message effectively.

-• Attitude: The marketing manager needs to have a positive attitude and details information about the new television.
+• Attitude: The marketing manager should maintain a positive attitude and provide details about the new television.

 • Knowledge: The sales manager should study the new product and the customer’s demographic and psychographic background.